 In 2011, our Master’s programme in Chemical Engineering joined the Erasmus Mundus Master’s in Membrane Engineering (EM3E).

 Before you start your Master’s programme you will choose your specialization.
-Your choice will determine the core courses and electives available to you.
+Your choice will determine the core courses of your Master's programme.
+All electives are available to you, indepedent of the spezialization that you choose.
+We will advise you what electives match best with your spezialization, taking your future career into consideration.
 Both tracks have a set curriculum with a fixed number of required courses but plenty of room for choice.
 You can choose both technical and non-technical electives.

 You are advised to identify your interests and abilities at an early stage with a view to choosing the UT chemical research group where you want to perform your Master’s assignment.
 This is important, as some research groups require you to take specific electives.
 Consult the website for more information about how to plan your Master’s programme in Chemical Engineering.